Mast Cell Activation Syndrome (MCAS)

 This is what happens when mast cells aren’t working properly.
 For some reason (not yet known) these cells are releasing chemicals when they shouldn’t, resulting in a list of unpleasant symptoms.
 It’s speculated that maybe mast cells are altered genetically, maybe as a part of a connective tissue problem, or perhaps that MCAS is even autoimmune in nature.
 The fact is we don’t know yet, but researchers are working on it.
 Also important to know is that MCAS is NOT the same as mastocytosis.
 MCAS is essentially having a normal amount of mast cells that aren’t working correctly, whereas mastocytosis is a problem of too many mast cells thanks to a cell proliferating out of control (akin to cancer).

-Cardiovascular: Heart palpitations, Dizziness, Fainting, Lightheadedness, Low Blood Pressure, Near-fainting
+Cardiovascular: Heart palpitations, Dizziness, Fainting, Near-fainting, Lightheadedness, Low blood pressure, High blood pressure

 Anaphylaxis If too many mediators are spilt into your system, you may also experience anaphylaxis, which primarily includes: difficulty breathing, itchy hives, flushing or pale skin, feeling of warmth, weak and rapid pulse, nausea, vomiting, diarrhea, dizziness and fainting.

 Anecdotally, those who react immediately after exposure to a trigger are called “shockers,” and those that react later are called “leakers.”